abhikrlalu4/Facerecognitionhuman/README.md

 # Facerecognitionhuman

-face recognition and identify various functionalities like age ,emotion, ethencity and gender
+face recognition and identifying

+various functionalities like age ,emotion, ethencity and gender

 #insallation